 Section 145 of the Delaware General Corporation Law allows for the indemnification of officers, directors, and other corporate agents in terms sufficiently broad to indemnify such persons under certain circumstances for liabilities (including reimbursement for expenses incurred) arising under the Securities Act of 1933, as amended (the "Securities Act").
-Article XII of the Registrant's Amended and Restated Certificate of Incorporation and Article VI of the Registrant's Bylaws provide for indemnification of the Registrant's directors, officers, employees and other agents to the extent and under the circumstances permitted by the Delaware General Corporation Law.
-The Registrant has also entered into agreements with its directors and officers that will require the Registrant, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors to the fullest extent not prohibited by law.
-The Registrant maintains liability insurance for the benefit of its directors and certain of its officers.
+Article XII of the registrant's Amended and Restated Certificate of Incorporation and Article VI of the registrant's Bylaws provide for indemnification of the registrant's directors, officers, employees and other agents to the extent and under the circumstances permitted by the Delaware General Corporation Law.
+The registrant has also entered into agreements with its directors and officers that will require the registrant, among other things, to indemnify them against certain liabilities that may arise by reason of their status or service as directors to the fullest extent not prohibited by law.

-In connection with this offering, the selling stockholders have agreed to indemnify the Registrant, its directors and officers and each such person who controls the Registrant, against any and all liability arising from inaccurate information provided to the Registrant by the selling stockholders and contained herein up to a maximum of the net proceeds received by the selling stockholders from the sale of their Shares hereunder.
+In connection with this offering, the selling stockholders have agreed to indemnify the registrant, its directors and officers and each such person who controls the registrant, against any and all liability arising from inaccurate information provided to the registrant by the selling stockholders and contained herein up to a maximum of the net proceeds received by the selling stockholders from the sale of their Shares hereunder.